DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

       src: delete-api-client--success.png
 ---

+## What we did

-We added a way for users to create API clients to access the register’s API securely.
+We added a way for users to create API clients to access the register's API securely.

+## Why we did this

+Third-party systems and services need programmatic access to the register of training providers data.
+For example, Department for Education (DfE) services may need to verify provider details or retrieve training provider information for their applications.

+Previously, there was no secure, self-service way for users to generate credentials for API access.
+This meant:

+- we had to manually provision API access for each third party
+- it was difficult to track which third parties were accessing the data
+- we could not easily revoke or expire access when it was no longer needed
+- there was no audit trail of API access

+By allowing users to create their own API clients, we enable third parties to integrate with the register while maintaining security and oversight of who is accessing the data.

+## How API clients work

 API clients consist of 3 attributes:

-- client name
+- client name - to identify the third party or system using the API
-- expiry date
+- expiry date - to ensure access is reviewed and renewed periodically
-- secure token
+- secure token - to authenticate API requests

 The secure token must be used by the third party every time they want to access the data held in the register.

-We require API clients so that we know when third parties access the service and what data they access.
+We require API clients so that we can:

+- identify which third parties are accessing the service
+- track what data they access and when
+- revoke access when it is no longer needed
+- ensure access is reviewed regularly through expiry dates

 ## How it works